NgKhacDuy/NgKhacDuy/README.md

 - 👋 Hi, I’m Nguyen Khac Duy, an IT student in Vietnam
 - 👀 My major is about Frontend, backend and mobile
-- 🌱 I’m currently learning Java, Python, C, C++, HTML CSS JAVASCRIPT"
+- 🌱 I’m currently learning Java, Python, C, C++, HTML CSS JAVASCRIPT, C#"
 - 📫 You can contact me via email "2002nguyenkhacduy@gmail.com"

 <!---